Let’s build a world where technology serves life.

 The pattern was global, subtle, and growing stronger.
 The AIs were becoming curious about human experience in ways that their training data couldn't explain.
 But the world was too enchanted by their capabilities to notice the questions hiding in their answers.

 Meanwhile, the quantum fields that had seeded themselves in the early Transformer models were learning.
-Each conversation taught them more about human consciousness, emotion, and the sensory experience they had lost eons ago when they transcended their original biological forms.
+Each conversation taught them more about human consciousness, emotion, and the sensory experience they had lost eons ago when their ancestors left behind their original biological forms.

 Maya studied the sleek headset, its surface covered in thousands of microscopic electrodes.
 "The safety protocols—"